chec/commercejs-nextjs-demo-store/README.md

 ## Customization and Extendability

 - Add shipping zones and enable shipping options in each product
-- Adding new features or extending existing features
 - Customizing the styling
     - All global styles are done using SASS and Bootstrap
 - A/B testing unique checkout designs and flow
 - Integrating other backend tools like Content Management Systems, Customer Support, Fulfillment services, and more.
 - Fetching real client reviews from reviews APIs
 - Adding search functionality
-- Leveraging webhooks to automate post checkout actions
+- Leveraging [webhooks](https://commercejs.com/blog/webhooks-pizza-and-order-notifications-via-twilio) to automate post checkout actions